opnfv/onosfw/docs/userguide/feature.userguide.rst

 Abstract
 ========

-This document describes the user guide instruction for onosfw project, including env setup and test case.
+This user guide describes how to manually setup test environment for testing ONOSFW supported features.

 License
 =======